 II.2.3 Release

-Figure II.3 illustrates the traffic flow for the use case when the MGC does not know which remote TCP endpoint initiates a TCP CLOSE procedures.
-Further, the default case of a bidirectional TCP bearer connection release is supposed.
+Figure II.3 illustrates the traffic flow for the use case when the MGC does not know which remote TCP endpoint initiates TCP CLOSE procedures.
+Further, the default case of a bidirectional TCP bearer connection release is sdescribed.
 The MGC subscribes to event tcpbcc/BNCChange in order to be notified about release activities.
-It may be reminded that the notification is only issued when the local SEP is successfully transition to TCP connection state IDLE.
+It may be reminded that the notification is only issued when the local SEP has successfully transitioned to TCP connection state IDLE.

 …

-Figure II.4 – Traffic flow example for outoing TCP bearer connection release procedures towards both remote TCP endpoints X and Y
+Figure II.4 – Traffic flow example for outgoing TCP bearer connection release procedures towards both remote TCP endpoints X and Y

 II.3 Extended TCP bearer connection control